IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Concluding Remarks

 In this paper, we investigated the impact and benefits of node metadata in aiding solutions to the IM problem in topologically unknown networks, which was an open and challenging problem due to the noisy nature of metadata and uncertainties in connectivity inference.
 To tackle this challenge, we introduced \textsf{IM-META}, a novel end-to-end solution that aims to find both a set of seed nodes and another set of nodes to query by making full use of the node metadata.
 Specifically, we developed the NDP that iteratively performs three steps: 1) learning the relationship between collected metadata and edges via a Siamese neural network model, 2) constructing a reinforced weighted graph by selecting only a limited number of {\it confident} edges, and 3) discovering the next node to query using the proposed topology-aware ranking strategy balancing between degree centrality of a target node and its geodesic distance to potential seeds.
 We then employed a modified IM algorithm to find the seed set, given the ultimately explored subgraph.
 Using four real-world datasets, we demonstrated that, for almost all cases, the proposed \textsf{IM-META} method consistently outperforms benchmark IM methods in terms of the expected influence spread.
 The results of our evaluation showed that \textsf{IM-META} achieves up to 93\% of the performance of an upper-bound approach that has access to the full network, while IM-META queried only 5\% of the underlying network.
 We also found that \textsf{IM-META} is robust to a lack of available node metadata ({\it e.g.}, the performance even in extreme settings in which 80\% of metadata are missing) and various hyperparameter settings.
 Overall, our results showed that even very limited access to node metadata and restricted queries to the network structure are sufficient to perform effective influence maximization.

 Potential avenues of future research include the design of self-supervised learning models to further enhance the accuracy of network inference based on the node metadata of unexplored nodes.
 Alternatively, reinforcement learning could be incorporated into the framework for query node selection to further boost the performance.
+It could also be of interest to theoretically analyzing the gap between the upper bound performance and our achievability as a function of the number of queried nodes.
+Furthermore, it is worth noting that previous endeavors addressing IM in temporal or dynamic networks have not focused on the effective exploration of subgraphs.
+Consequently, our \textsf{IM-META} can be accommodated as a possible extension, facilitating enhanced subgraph exploration in temporal or dynamic network scenarios.